|

 polite way to get her in my arms was ask her to dance.

-Considering I was currently speechless around
+Considering I was pretty much speechless around

-pretty girls, that suggestion struck me as the
+pretty girls, that suggestion was the

-with loneliness, I began dance lessons in 1974.
+desperation, I began dance lessons in 1974.

 Always fearful of rejection, I hoped to use